ryedin/site/_posts/2016-11-07-encryption-at-rest.md

 ### Encrypt data

-Now we can use the key ud to encrypt data.
-Note: this only works for a data less than 4KB.
-For larger sizes of data, a [Data Key](http://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#data-keys) must be used.
+Now we can use the key ID to encrypt data.
+Note: this only works with less than 4KB of data.
+To encrypt more than 4KB of data, a [Data Key](http://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#data-keys) must be used.

 ```bash
 $ aws kms encrypt --key-id 32eda7ac-25d1-4700-b988-c11cc93746d8 --plaintext secret